eliashull/utahdermprototype/README.md

 # utahdermprototype
-Functional prototype of the Utah DERM Slide Viewer application.
+Functional web-based prototype of the Utah DERM Slide Viewer application.
+This prototype inspired initial development but is not representative of the final system developed by the Eccles Health Sciences Library.